The Winnipeg Jets are an ice hockey team from Winnipeg, Canada. The club competes in the Central Division of the Western Conference of the NHL.

 The Atlanta Thrashers’ emblem was the Brown Thrasher bird.
 Mockingbird is a small, brown bird, completely harmless and has nothing to do with the muscle-bound pterodactyl depicted on the Atlanta Thrashers logo.
 However, it is the official state bird of Georgia.
 After moving to Canada, the ownership decided to hold a name-the-team contest.
 Fans voted on the Winnipeg Jets.
 There was no point in exploiting the old emblem.
 On July 22, 2011, the team introduced its new Winnipeg Jets logo based on the Royal Canadian Air Force symbol.

 Meaning and History

 The name “Winnipeg Jets” completely corresponds to the fighting mood of the young team.
-Initially, the team based in the United States moved to Winnipeg, the capital city of the province of Manitoba, in Canada.
+Initially, the United States team moved to Winnipeg, the capital city of the province of Manitoba, in Canada.
 In 2011, the Team Chairman Mark Chipman noted that the new name “Jets” was chosen as a tribute to the Royal Canadian Air Force.

 1999 – 2011

 At the beginning of the 21st century, the Atlanta Thrashers team introduced its first logo.
 It depicted a Brown Thrasher bird, the official state bird of the team’s home state, Georgia.
 The bird inside a blue triangle held a golden hockey stick in its tail.
 The Thrasher bird was drawn in three shades of gold and brown.
 There was a yellow outline around the entire logo.